Here's some answers to our most Frequently Asked Questions:

 Do I need to bring a fridge or microwave?

-Starting in the Fall 2021 semester, all rooms will have a Microfridge (refigerator, freezer, microwave) unit placed in the room upon arrival.
+Starting in the Fall 2021 semester, all rooms will have a Microfridge (refrigerator, freezer, microwave) unit placed in the room upon arrival.
 Students no longer need to bring their own fridge or microwave as it will already be supplied in the room, free of cost.

 What is GradGuard and should I sign up?